Overview

 Lung Cancer Symptoms

 The symptoms of lung cancer are vague and overlap with infective conditions and other benign diseases.
 In some cases, the symptoms are diagnosed during routine health check-ups (X-ray Screening picks up a lung lesion).
-The most common symptoms are:
+The most common symptoms of lung cancer are:

 - Shortness of breath